Do GPUs Really Need New Tabular File Formats?: Pushing Limits of Parquet for GPUs

 \begin{insightbox} \highlight[ggorangelight]{\textbf{Insight 2:}} Given the GPU I/O stack, million-row RG sizes are preferred to allow GDS to saturate storage. \end{insightbox}

-\myparagraph{Encoding Flexibility.} As previously noted, most Parquet writers apply a single V1 encoding to an entire column, unlike proprietary formats that use per-chunk strategies tailored to local data distributions~\cite{DBLP:journals/pacmmod/KuschewskiSAL23,DBLP:conf/sigmod/LangMFB0K16}.
-Building on these ideas, we allow each CC to explore a wider range of encodings and finalize only the one that yields the smallest encoded size.
+\myparagraph{Encoding Flexibility.} Most Parquet writers apply a single V1 encoding to an entire column, unlike proprietary formats that use per-chunk encoding strategies tailored to local data distributions~\cite{DBLP:journals/pacmmod/KuschewskiSAL23,DBLP:conf/sigmod/LangMFB0K16,DBLP:journals/pacmmod/BoeschenZB24}.
+Extending these existing ideas to our Parquet rewriter, we allow each column chunk to explore a wider range of candidate encodings in Parquet V1 and V2, while finalizing only the one that yields the smallest encoded size.
+The rationale for choosing the smallest size is to alleviate the I/O bottleneck~\cite{DBLP:journals/pacmmod/BoeschenZB24,DBLP:conf/damon/NicholsonCBA25,DBLP:journals/corr/abs-2512-02862,DBLP:journals/corr/abs-2602-08190,nvidiaGTC2026,DBLP:conf/cidr/JiangNSA26}.

+Our current encoding-selection strategy explores all Parquet valid encodings for a specific data type, rather than relying on the sampling-based approaches used in prior work~\cite{DBLP:journals/pacmmod/KuschewskiSAL23,DBLP:journals/pacmmod/BoeschenZB24}.
+This is still practically feasible because the search space is small, with fewer than five candidate Parquet encodings for any given data type.
+Moreover, the overhead of the current encoding selection is relatively low.
+We provide further discussions of this overhead and GPU encodings in~\Cref{sec:discussions}, while leaving sampling- and heuristic-based encoding selections to our future work.

 As shown in~\Cref{fig:ablation}, enabling encoding flexibility improves the compression ratio, reflecting the size reduction after encoding and compression.
-Note that in~\Cref{fig:ablation}, we report \textit{effective bandwidth}, computed as the raw data size after decoding and decompression divided by the scan runtime.
+Note that in~\Cref{fig:ablation}, we report \textit{effective bandwidth}, computed as the logical raw data size after decoding and decompression divided by the scan runtime.
 We switch to this metric because improving RG size alone already saturates storage bandwidth (see~\Cref{fig:page-rg}(b)).
-With encoding flexibility, effective bandwidth scales more linearly with the number of SSDs, as the decompression of smaller files is much~faster.
+This metric thus captures the rate at which logical raw data is scanned into GPU memory.
+With encoding flexibility, effective bandwidth scales more linearly with the number of SSDs, especially when more than two SSDs are used, compared with the case of the RG size optimization shown in~\Cref{fig:ablation}.

+The increase in effective bandwidth from our encoding flexibility is mainly due to two reasons.
+First, the smaller encoded size achieved by better encodings efficiently mitigates the I/O bottleneck, since less data needs to be read from storage.
+Prior Parquet V1 encodings are typically limited to plain or dictionary encoding, which do not fully exploit the underlying data distributions, whereas Parquet V2 encodings, such as delta encoding, often can.
+The resulting improvement in compression ratio is also annotated in~\Cref{fig:ablation}.
+Second, Parquet V2 encodings are also efficient on GPUs in both decoding bandwidth and resource usage, thereby addressing the common criticism of Parquet encodings~\cite{columnarAI,DBLP:journals/pacmmod/KuschewskiSAL23,DBLP:journals/pvldb/ZengHSPMZ23,DBLP:conf/damon/AfroozehFB24}.
+This is also consistent with feedback from the cuDF team, who noted that delta encoding \texttt{DELTA\_BINARY\_PACKED} in V2 achieves high decoding bandwidth for integer data~types.